razorpay/razorpay-pod/README.md

 ## Installation | Docs

 ### Note:
-We no longer support Swift 3 , moving forward only the latest version of swift will be supported.
+We no longer support Swift 3 , moving forward only the latest version of swift will be supported.Also please note that we only support iOS devices using 64 bit architecture i.e iPhone 5s and above.

 ### Note:
 We now support another optional parameter to the open method - displayController